IIT Guwahati Recruitment 2024- Research Associate-I Vacancy, Job Opening

 Application Fees: N/A

-Educational Qualification: To apply for the Post of Research Associate-I At IIT Guwahati, the candidate should have done Ph.D. (candidates with thesis submitted may also apply) in CSE/IT/EEE/Mechanical / Data Science/
+To apply for the Post of Research Associate-I At IIT Guwahati, the candidate should have done PhD degree in High Energy Physics altogether.

+Candidates may prepare a single pdf file containing cover letter, research plan of one page and CV giving details of all educational qualifications, experience, list of publications, contact address, phone no., e-mail etc. to be sent to the Principal Investigator.

+The applications should be sent via email to dborah@iitg.ac.in on or before 12th March, 2024

 Disclaimer: Provided by Indian Institute of Technology Guwahati